Input phase noise in Gaussian Boson sampling: MPO formalism

-The maximum size of $\alpha_k$ is called the bond dimension $\chi$ and together with the dimension of the single-mode Hilbert spaces $d$ determines the complexity of MPS simulation algorithms.
-The memory required to store the MPS decomposition is $O(\chi^2 dM + \chi (M-1))$ and updating the MPS representation by applying some unitary operation involving at most 2 sites followed by single value decomposition requires the computational time $O(d^4\chi^3)$ and $O(d^3\chi^3)$, respectively.
-Applying an arbitrary unitary operation on the whole system can be performed by decomposing it to series of operations involving at most 2 sites of the system.
+The maximum size of $\alpha_k$ is called the bond dimension $\chi$, and together with the dimension of the single-mode Hilbert spaces $d$ determines the complexity of MPS simulation algorithms.
+It is important to note that in our case the tensor $\Gamma^{[1]}$ is usually only nonzero for one index $\alpha_0$, and the same holds for $\Gamma^{[M]}$ and index $\alpha_M$.
+The summation over indices $\alpha_0$ and $\alpha_M$ is then kept solely for generality.
+The memory required to store the MPS decomposition is $O(\chi^2 dM + \chi (M-1))$, and updating the MPS representation by applying some unitary operation involving at most two sites followed by single-value decomposition requires the computational time $O(d^4\chi^3)$ and $O(d^3\chi^3)$, respectively.
+Applying an arbitrary unitary operation on the whole system can be performed by decomposing it to a series of operations involving at most two sites of the system.
 Let $U_{k,k+1}$ be some unitary transformation on the sites $k$ and $k+1$ and $U_{n_k,n_{k+1}}^{m_k,m_{k+1}} \equiv \bra{m_k,m_{k+1}}U_{k,k+1}\ket{n_k,n_{k+1}}$.
 Then one first needs to calculate the tensor $\Theta$,